Food for Exercise - What to Eat Before, During and After Workout

 Eat one hour before exercise for a small snack.
 For small meals, eat two to three hours before you exercise, and for large meals, exercise only after three to four hours of eating.

-If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices as both contain protein and carbohydrate.
+If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices as both contain protein and carbohydrates.
 These are essential for muscle building, and energy.
 Or you can have other fruits such as raspberries that are rich in iron and vitamins.
-Energy bars are loaded with high fructose corn syrup and the protein are of lower quality.
-It is not a good choice but if you insist then get energy bar with whey protein.
+Energy bars are loaded with high fructose corn syrup and the protein is of lower quality.
+It is not a good choice but if you insist then get an energy bar with whey protein.

 You must eat within two hours of your exercise to help muscle recovery and to replace glycogen lost during exercise.
 (Glycogen, from carbohydrates, is a source of energy used for any short, intense bouts of exercise).

 4. Protein for Exercise

 When you are in a fitness program, additional protein is essential for muscle building and to repair any muscle fibers damaged during a workout.
 Eat lean protein such as chicken and fish.
 A low-fat dairy product such as low-fat chocolate milk, and Quinoa, the gluten-free grain are also good choices.